Gang of New York: LIFE With the Reapers, 1972

 Shearer and Cuevas got to talking, and when Cuevas learned that Shearer was not only a genuine photojournalist with an impressive list of assignments already under his belt, but that he was also the son of Ted Shearer, the groundbreaking visual artist and creator of the long-running comic strip Quincy, it was a done deal.
 The next day, Cuevas informed Shearer that he could begin shooting the Reapers lives in earnest.

 “Eddie fancied himself something of an artist,” Shearer recalls.
-“He’d designed the Reapers’ colors, for example, and the fact that my dad was the man behind a comic strip that he read every day provided me with my ticket into his world, in a way.”
+“He’d designed the Reapers’ colors, and the fact that my dad was the man behind a comic strip that he read every day provided me with my ticket into his world.”

 Eddie Cuevas, 20 years old, is the tough president (“Prez) of a tough 200-member Bronx street gang called the Reapers.
 He has been a Reaper since he was barely into his teens.
 The Reapers were then declining, losing strength steadily to the more glamorous incoming drug culture.
 But the street gangs have come back in New York and other major cities.
 They are larger and more dangerous than before, but now drugs are out.
 “I saw what they did — lots of guys ripped off, string out or dead,” says Eddie.